Hpauric/hpauric.github.io/_posts/2019-06-21-How to Remove Duplicate Records from a Table with SQL.md

 related: [
     "How to Import JSON to SQL Server"]
 excerpt: >-
- In this guide, I walk through how to check you table for duplicates, and how to remove them.
+ In this guide, I walk through how to check a table for duplicates, and how to remove them.
 ---